-At FFW, we believe everyone should have full control of their digital presence, and future success.
-The first step is knowledge.
+At FFW, we believe everyone should have complete control over their digital presence and future success.
+The initial stage is acquiring knowledge.

-Finding information you need (broken down in ways that make sense) can seem impossible.
-Below, we break down some of the most common jargon and technical terms in an effort to reduce the confusion of the world of digital, and empower your understanding.
+Finding the information you need, presented in a way that is easy to understand, can feel like an impossible task.
+Below, we will explain some of the most common technical terms and jargon to help reduce the confusion in the digital world and enhance your understanding.

 - Application Programming Interfaces (APIs)